 This asset represents the "Better Cotton Platform" software development costs and related amortisation.
 In 2022, we started to invest to develop the Better Cotton (online) Platform to accommodate the new Chain of Custody Model.
 The new model is expected to yield measurable economic benefits for several years.

-The costs of the Traceability Platform developments is amortised over three years on a straight-line basis since the project went live in late 2023.
+The costs of the Better Cotton Platform developments will be amortised over three years on a straight-line basis when the project goes live in late 2023.